FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

   Set to true if the definition is only meant to be extended extends
   The alias of the extended configuration.
-  The bundle propose three base configurations that can be extended : defalut, quick_create, and mass_actions actions
+  The bundle propose three base configurations that can be extended : default, quick_create, and mass_actions actions
   The configuration for the enabled CRUD actions class